Home AI/ML Anomaly Detection Metrics Explained: AUROC, AUPRC, F1, Precision, Recall, FAR

 print("PA-F1 =", round(f1_score(y_t, y_pa), 4))

-How to Choose the Threshold for Production
+Selecting the Threshold for Production

-Maximize F1 on Validation
+Maximise F1 on the Validation Set

 Fixed FAR Budget